rcklearning/foi-ai/README.md

 - Canvas App to manage the FOIs internally, with AI infused in a number of areas.
 - Power Pages site which is a mock-up of what a Public Body could do - having a standard form if users don't want to interact with the bot, and an AI-supported approach using the aforementioned Copilot Agent.

+Setup Instructions:

+Simply download the unmanaged solution file in this repository, install in your Power Apps environment, set your own connection references and then configure as you wish!

 Thanks for reading!